scolapicchioni/blazor/Lab02/readme.md

     }

     private async Task HandleValidSubmit() {
-        await photoService.UploadAsync(photo);
+        await photosService.UploadAsync(photo);
     }
 }
 ```

 If you run the code now, it should work but we don't see much happening.
 Also, if you type `/photos/all` in the address bar of your browser after you click on submit, you don't see the new photo in the list.
 Why is that?

 Well, when you *navigate* to a new address, you're actually talking to the server, which serves you a completely new `index.html`.
 The browser gets the new response and initializes the application all over again, so we lose the previous memory state.
 As soon as we switch our repository to a class that calls the server to retrieve the data, we won't see this problem anymore so we're not going to do anything about this.
-If you want to know how to fix this, take a look at how to use the browser local storage instead of memory  by either using the [Protected Browser Storage](https://docs.microsoft.com/en-gb/aspnet/core/blazor/state-management?view=aspnetcore-5.0#protected-browser-storage-experimental-package) or any third party library, such as the [Blazored Local Storage](https://github.com/Blazored/LocalStorage).
+If you want to know how to fix this, take a look at how to use the browser local storage instead of memory  by either using the [Protected Browser Storage](https://docs.microsoft.com/en-gb/aspnet/core/blazor/state-management?view=aspnetcore-6.0&pivots=webassembly#browser-storage-wasm) or any third party library, such as the [Blazored Local Storage](https://github.com/Blazored/LocalStorage).

 We're not going to fix the navigation problem, but we are going to use a neat little trick to make it *look like* we're navigating to the `photos/all` while we're actually just replacing the address and rerendering a section of our page.
-Introducing: the [Navigation Manager](https://docs.microsoft.com/en-us/aspnet/core/blazor/routing?view=aspnetcore-5.0#uri-and-navigation-state-helpers).
+Introducing: the [Navigation Manager](https://docs.microsoft.com/en-us/aspnet/core/blazor/fundamentals/routing?view=aspnetcore-6.0#uri-and-navigation-state-helpers).

 To use the NavigationManager, we can just ask for it as a dependency: